Dr. Hibbert

-Dr. Julius M. Hibbert, M.D. is a recurring character on the television animated sitcom The Simpsons.
+Julius M. Hibbert, M.D. is a recurring character on the television animated sitcom The Simpsons.
 He is Springfield's most prominent medical professional.
-Although he has a kind and warm persona, he is also often characterized as greedy and lacking in empathy.
+Although he is a competent doctor and has a kind and warm persona, he is also often characterized as greedy and lacking in empathy.
 His signature character trait is his often-inappropriate chuckling, which is generally cued by misfortune rather than something genuinely amusing.

-A parody of Bill Cosby's character Dr. Cliff Huxtable, the character debuted on December 6, 1990, in the episode Bart the Daredevil.
+A parody of Bill Cosby's character Dr. Cliff Huxtable, the character debuted on December 6, 1990, in the episode "Bart the Daredevil".
 He was voiced from his debut by Simpsons regular Harry Shearer, and since a recasting of all of the show's non-white characters, by Kevin Michael Richardson from 2021.